VALIS-software/valis-hpgv/README.md

 ## Creating a Custom Track: Custom Interval Source

 Data displayed in HPGV doesn't need to come from static files, it's possible to display data loaded dynamically from an API.
-Interval data is fetched in segments call 'tiles' and it's requested within the method `getTilePayload(tile): Promise<IntervalTilePayload>` of a track's tile-loader class.
+Interval data is fetched in segments call 'tiles' and it's requested within the method `getTilePayload(tile)` of a track's tile-loader class.
 In this example we will extend [IntervalTileLoader](src/track/interval/IntervalTileLoader.ts) and override `getTilePayload` with a method that fetches intervals from an API. `getTilePayload` should return a promise to an object with the type:

 ```typescript
 type IntervalTilePayload = {